-Since opening my practice almost three months ago the majority of this time has been spent working on estate plans for a wide range of individuals; from couples with small children to couples with retirement just around the corner.
-Through these interactions there are a number of questions that seem to always come up.
+After working on estate plans for a wide range of individuals; from couples with small children to couples with retirement just around the corner there are a number of questions that seem to always come up.
 Today I am going do a first installment of Frequently Asked Questions: Estate Planning.

 1) How much will an estate plan cost?

 I will start off with the first question I always receive from potential clients: “How much will it cost?”
 The answer to this question is “it depends”; it depends on your family situation, your concerns, and your goals regarding your estate plan.
-However, I have created a “Fee Schedule” containing the flat fee that I charge for the various estate planning tools so you will know exactly how much your estate plan will cost before I begin formal representation.
-My fees start at $200 for a simple will for an individual.
+However, I would be happy to set up a time to discuss these things further such that would be able to give you a more accurate quote after learning mroe about you.
 I strongly believe that everyone should have an estate plan in place and I don’t want costs to be the factor preventing that from happening.
-Therefore, I believe my fee schedule offers you affordable estate planning options.

 2) What is the process for creating an estate plan?